kushalkasparaju-star/mediqr-main/README.md

 ## 📌 Problem Statement

 Traditional medical record systems rely heavily on paper documents and disconnected digital systems.
-This causes:
+This results in:

 - Loss of important medical history
-- Delays in emergency situations
+- Delays during emergencies
-- Difficulty in accessing past reports
+- Difficulty in accessing previous medical reports
-- Poor coordination between hospitals
+- Poor coordination between hospitals and healthcare providers

 ---

 ## 💡 Solution Overview

-MediQR solves these problems by providing:
+MediQR addresses these challenges by providing:

 - A **centralized digital health record system**
 - **QR code–based instant access** to patient records
-- Separate interfaces for **patients** and **hospitals**
+- Separate dashboards for **patients** and **hospitals**
-- Fast, simple, and secure access to medical data
+- A fast, simple, and user-friendly interface

 ---

 ## ✨ Key Features

-- 🔐 Secure digital storage of health records
+- 🔐 Secure digital storage of medical records
 - 📱 QR code generation for each patient
-- 📷 Camera-based QR scanning
+- 📷 QR code scanning using device camera
 - 👤 Patient registration and login
-- 🏥 Hospital dashboard for record access
+- 🏥 Hospital dashboard for accessing records
-- ⚡ Fast and responsive UI
+- ⚡ Fast and responsive user interface
-- 🧩 Modular and scalable frontend architecture
+- 🧩 Modular and scalable frontend design

 ---